ellemouton/website/content/drafts/normal-operation-pre-taproot.md

     image: "/normalChanOp/cover.png"
 ---

-I’ve [previously written][open-chans-post] in depth about how pre-Taproot Lightning channels are opened, but I’ve never gone into the details of the normal operations and closures of pre-Taproot channels.
+I’ve [previously written][open-chans-post] in depth about how Lightning channels are opened, but I’ve never gone into the details of the normal operations and closures of channels.
 Since I promised in my [previous post][tap-chan-txs] about Taproot channel transactions that I would write a follow-up explaining how all the channel messages need to be updated in order to support the new MuSig2 signing required by Taproot channels, I think now is the time to finally dive into the normal channel operations and closures so that the follow-up post on how Taproot channels affect these operations is easier to parse.

 # Overview